 Article 5: Conditions of admission as Ordinary Member of the Association

-The "competent authorities" representing health professions who agree to adhere to these statutes and who wish to pursue the same objectives as the Association can be admitted as Ordinary Members of the "Competent authorities" may submit their membership application to the Association.
-All membership applications must be accompanied by full documentary justification of its quality of "competent authority."
+The competent authorities may submit their membership application to the Association.
+All membership applications must be accompanied by full documentary justification of its quality of "competent authority".

-All Administrative Board decisions concerning membership applications shall be subject to a two thirds majority.
-Any membership application automatically entails the respect by the concerned "competent authority" of the provisions of the current statutes, if the authority is admitted as an Ordinary Member.
+All General Assembly decisions concerning membership applications shall be subject to a two thirds majority in accordance with article 10, § 6 of these Statutes.
+Any membership application automatically entails the respect by the concerned competent authority of the provisions of the current Statutes and rules and decisions adopted applying them, if the authority is admitted as an Ordinary Member.

 Article 6: Conditions of admission as Observer Member of the Association

 All membership applications have to be submitted to the Association.
-The Administrative Board shall take all decisions concerning these applications by a two thirds majority.
-Any membership application as Observer Member automatically entails the respect by the applicant of the provisions of the current statutes, if the application is accepted and the applicant is admitted as an Observer Member.
+The General Assembly shall take all decisions concerning these applications by a two thirds majority in accordance with article 10, § 6 of these Statutes.
+Any membership application as Observer Member automatically entails the respect by the applicant of the provisions of the current Statutes and rules and decisions adopted applying them, if the application is accepted and the applicant is admitted as an Observer Member.

 Article 7: Resignation

-Any Member of the Association may resign from the Association at any time, subject to six months notice by registered letter to the President of the Association.
+Any Member of the Association may resign from the Association at any time, subject to a six months’ notice by registered letter to the President of the Association.

-The non payment of membership fees by an Ordinary Member or an Observer Member of the Association during the year in which they are due, or the non respect of the provision of these Statutes and the Internal Regulations may lead to their expulsion from the Association.
+The non-payment of membership fees by an Ordinary Member or an Observer Member of the Association during the year in which they are due, or the non-respect of the provisions of these Statutes and rules adopted in application of them may lead to their exclusion from the Association.

 Section III: Structure of the Association